Graduate Year Programs

 Medical & Surgical Unit

 The Medical & Surgical Unit provides a wide variety of services for clients with general medical conditions and provides post-operative care.
-The 20 bed ward also has two beds allocated to end of life care and one bed allocated to detox/withdrawal.
+The 18 bed ward also has the ability to allocated beds to end of life care and also to detox/withdrawal.

 Post-operative care is provided to clients following a range of surgery, including General, Plastics, Gynaecology, Orthopaedics, Ear Nose and Throat and Urology.